Barbapapazes/dungeons-dragons/docs/window.md

 ### Operation of a state

 The `run` function from the `Window` class run the `run` function from the state.
 This function call a function depending of the chosen sub-state.
 For example, the `normal_run` is the main loop of a classique pygame project, which is often call `main`.
 Inside, we can call the `update`, `events` and `draw` functions.
 The call of this is to have the same design that for a single screen game.
-Multiple screen is now easy !
+Multiple screens is now easy !

 ### Sub-states